-- Create a new profile as described in the Code Cleanup section.
-In the Selected profile settings section for the new profile, tick the Update file header check box.
+Create a new profile as described in the Create a new custom cleanup profile section.
+In the Selected profile settings section for the new profile, tick the Update file header checkbox.
 Optionally, you can enable other code cleanup tasks in this profile.

-If you want to insert file headers without opening the Code Cleanup dialog, you can bind the created profile to the silent cleanup and run it simply by pressing Ctrl+Shift+Alt+F. You can also create a custom cleanup profile that would combine inserting file headers with other code style tasks.
+If you want to insert file headers without opening the Code Cleanup dialog, you can bind the created profile to the silent cleanup and run it by pressing Control+Shift+Alt+F. You can also create a custom cleanup profile that would combine inserting file headers with other code style tasks.

 This feature is supported in the following languages and technologies: